MicrosoftDocs/visualstudio-docs/docs/code-quality/ca3147-mark-verb-handlers-with-validateantiforgerytoken.md

 - Specify HTTP GET as an allowed verb.

-## How to Fix violations
+## How to fix violations

 - For ASP.NET MVC controller actions that handle HTTP GET requests and don't have potentially harmful side effects, add an <xref:Microsoft.AspNetCore.Mvc.HttpGetAttribute> to the method.

-   - If you have an ASP.NET MVC controller action that handles HTTP GET requests and has potentially harmful side effects such as modifying sensitive data, then your application is vulnerable to cross-site request forgery attacks.
+   If you have an ASP.NET MVC controller action that handles HTTP GET requests and has potentially harmful side effects such as modifying sensitive data, then your application is vulnerable to cross-site request forgery attacks.
 You'll need to redesign your application so that only HTTP POST, PUT, or DELETE requests perform sensitive operations.

 - For ASP.NET MVC controller actions that handle HTTP POST, PUT, or DELETE requests, add <xref:Microsoft.AspNetCore.Mvc.ValidateAntiForgeryTokenAttribute> and attributes specifying the allowed HTTP verbs (<xref:Microsoft.AspNetCore.Mvc.AcceptVerbsAttribute>, <xref:Microsoft.AspNetCore.Mvc.HttpPostAttribute>, <xref:Microsoft.AspNetCore.Mvc.HttpPutAttribute>, or <xref:Microsoft.AspNetCore.Mvc.HttpDeleteAttribute>).
 Additionally, you need to call <xref:Microsoft.AspNetCore.Mvc.ViewFeatures.HtmlHelper.AntiForgeryToken%2A?displayProperty=nameWithType> from your MVC view or Razor web page.
 For an example, see [Examining the edit methods and edit view](/aspnet/mvc/overview/getting-started/introduction/examining-the-edit-methods-and-edit-view).